Visual Representation Alignment for Multimodal Large Language Models: Introduction

 To validate this hypothesis, we conduct an experiment (see Figure~\ref{fig:motivation}) and observe that visual representations trained under exclusive textual supervision rapidly diverge from those produced by the input vision encoder, which we refer to as \textit{visual representation misalignment}.
 Importantly, we further demonstrate that explicitly preserving alignment with the input vision encoder’s representations yields substantial gains in fine-grained visual understanding.

 Motivated by these findings, we propose \textbf{VIsual Representation ALignment (VIRAL)}, a simple yet effective regularization strategy that directly supervises the visual pathway in MLLMs to prevent the model from discarding fine-grained visual attributes provided by the vision encoder during training.
 Specifically, we align the internal visual representations of the MLLMs with those of the initial vision encoder using an alignment loss based on cosine similarity.
 In addition, we further find that this alignment signal is much more effective when provided from stronger vision foundation models (VFMs)~\citep{oquab2023dinov2, kirillov2023segment, yang2024depthanythingv2, ranzinger2024radio}.
 Since VFMs are trained on vision-centric objectives, they provide rich visual representations that complement language supervision.
-Therefore, aligning the internal visual representations of MLLMs with those of VFMs allows the model to retain important visual details from the input vision encoder while also absorbing additional visual knowledge from VFMs, which in turn enhances its ability to reason over complex visual inputs.
+Therefore, aligning the internal visual representations of MLLMs with those of VFMs likely allows the model to preserve critical visual details while also absorbing additional visual knowledge from VFMs, which in turn enhances its ability to reason over complex visual inputs.
 Through extensive experiments on widely adopted multimodal benchmarks, we show that VIRAL consistently delivers significant improvements across all tasks.

 We summarize our contributions as following: